hpcn-uam/wormhole/README.md

 #### Einstein
 There is planned that there would be more than Einstein instence.
 The master instance, ensures that the topology described is running at it should do.
 This means: Deploy new worms, check for worm over/underload, check if a worm has stopped, etc.
 Also, the master Einstein instance "heart-beat" the other instances telling any modification in the deployed topology.
-So, if something goes wrong with the master Einstein, other instance can take the control of the topology.
+So, if something goes wrong with the master Einstein, another instance can take the control of the topology.

 To run a topology, we have to start Einstein in the following way: